 Support positive economic, social and environmental links between urban, peri-urban and rural areas by strengthening national and regional development planning

-The project activity aims to treat around 300 tons of the municipal organic waste to produce compost, which will be further used for agriculture.
+The project activity aims to treat the municipal organic waste to produce compost, which will be further used for agriculture.
 The composting facilty will also assure that there is no foul odors or water pollution due to the composting activity.

 SDG 13 - Take urgent action to combat climate change and its impacts